 A Walking School Bus is just like a regular school bus, but without the walls and seats, and instead of wheels, we use our feet.
 A walking school bus can be as simple as a few families in your neighborhood taking turns walking with their children and other students to school, or as structured as specific routes with a regular schedule and meeting times.

 What is a Bike Train?

 The Bike Train is a variation on the Walking School Bus, in which adults supervise students riding their bikes to school.

-Bike Trains have sprouted up all over Portland this last year with over 1,000 students participating in the Fall of 2010.
-Much of the credit to this runaway success goes to Kiel Johnson, a volunteer with Safe Routes to School, who has started Bike Trains at seven schools across the city.
+Bike Trains have sprouted up all over Portland.
+Much of the credit to this runaway success goes to Kiel Johnson, a volunteer with Safe Routes to School, who started Bike Trains at seven schools across the city.

 Also be sure to check out this short video feature the Bike Train at Beach Elementary:

 How Do I Get a Walking School Bus / Bike Train at My School?